How to Sell Rugs and Carpet Online

 - Shipping Time and Costs

 Drop shipping is another option.
-Drop shipping is a retail fulfillment method where a store doesn’t keep the products it sells in stock.
-Instead, when a product is sold, the retailer purchases that product from a third party and they ship it right to the customer.
+Drop shipping is when a store doesn’t keep the products it sells in their own warehouse or stock.
+Instead, when a product is sold, the retailer purchases that product from a distributor.
+The distributor they purchase from then handles the shipping.

 There are a lot of great shipping resources out there.
 Check out this beginners guide from Shopify to learn more.

 This includes anything you’ll need to actually promote your products online, such as promotional images (the types of images that go on your homepage), your product images and detail shots, copy, and specs.
 You may want to take your own product photography, or write your own unique titles or descriptions.